MEleonoraRossi/BigDataPhylogeny-Course/Day4/Lab7.md

   * Build and interpret phylogenetic/haplotype networks and explain how it differs from a tree.
   * Visualise reticulate evolution in SplitsTree and articulate when a network outperforms a tree.
   * Understand how hybridisation, introgression and recombination produce non-tree-like signals.
-  * Run ASTRAL and ASTRAL-Pro to estimate species trees from gene trees (coalescent framework).
+  * Run ASTRAL and/or ASTRAL-Pro to estimate species trees from gene trees (coalescent framework).
   * Interpret BAMM and MEDUSA diversification-rate analyses.

 ---